IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `description`: this is optional and can contain more information about the rule.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `limit`: this sets the number of times this rule can be triggered.
 - `conditions`: this is an array of conditions.
 By putting several constraints in an array within the conditions array, they will be treated as OR conditions.
+Rule/combination pairs must be unique.

     - `type`: this can `rule`, `timer` or `device`.
-    - `id`: this will be the id of a timer, rule or device, depending on the type.
+    - `type_id`: this will be the id of a timer, rule or device, depending on the type.
     - `constraints`: this is an array of constraints.
 By putting several constraints in an array within the constrains array, they will be treated as OR constraints.

         - `comp`: this is the type of comparison and can be "eq", "lt", "gt", "cont" (contains), "lte", "gte"
         - `value`: this is the value on which the comparison is made.
+This should be in the same type as specified in the input of the device.
+            If it has custom input, then enter value in preferred type and deal with it on the client.
+            In case of "timer" type, it should be in the format "hh:mm:ss"
         - `component_id`: in the case of "device" type, this is the id of the component it triggers.
+            In case of "timer" type, this is non-existent.
 - `actions`: this is an array of actions:

     - `type`: this can be `device` or `timer`
-    - `id`: the id of device or timer, depending on type respectively
+    - `type_id`: the id of device or timer, depending on type respectively
     - `message`: this defines the output message sent.
 In case of device type, the message contains parameter `output`.
         The output defines the type of values to be expected as output.
 The keys are component ids and the value is a map with a `type` property and an optional `instruction`, which defines a map with custom instruction for the device.